lzim/teampsd/vignettes/markdownlint.md

 1) For rules without parameters:

-Start with the rule number within quotation marks followed by a colon and then True I will use the first rule for example.
+Start with the rule number within quotation marks followed by a colon and then True Using `MD001 - Header levels should only increment by one level at a time.` for example.
-"MD001": True
+`"MD001": True`

 2) For rules with paramters:

 Start with the rule number within quotation marks followed by a colon and then curly brackets with the parameter name within quotation marks followed by a colon and lastly, the parameter option in quotation marks all within the curly brackets.
-I will use the third rule for example.
+Using `MD003 - Heading style.` for example:
-"MD003": { "style": "atx_closed" }
+`"MD003": { "style": "atx_closed" }`

 ## 3) Testing the markdownlint yaml to see if the rules have been applied by using a pull request.